Get to know the eight major theories of leadership

 • Employee maturity

-Ultimately, it is down to the leader to decide on the management strategy once they have reviewed a number of variables, including the leadership style, the situation, and the qualities of the followers or reports.
+Ultimately, it's down to the leader to decide on the management strategy once they've reviewed a number of variables, including the situation, the environment, and the qualities of the team.

 Situational theory

 Situational theory is very similar to contingency theory, but is broader.
-It simply suggests that no single leadership style is best.
+This theory simply suggests that no single leadership style is best.
 It recognises that a type of leadership style can be assigned to a specific task.
-As a result, this theory concludes that the best leaders are those that can adapt their leadership style according to the situation.
+As a result, the situational theory concludes that the best leaders are those that can adapt their leadership style according to the situation.

-According to researchers Hersey and Blanchard, there are four primary leadership styles, including:
+According to researchers Dr. Paul Hersey and Dr. Ken Blanchard, there are four primary leadership styles, including:

 Behavioural theory